Skip to Main Content

 You have found an article, an image, or a video that perfectly illustrates or encapsulates an insight you want to share with others.
 That article, image, or video is most likely someone else's intellectual property, so you want to be sure you are not infringing on that person's rights by sharing their work.
 How do you do this?

-Determine the Copyright Status
+Determine Copyright Status

-• it was dedicated to the public domain
+• dedicated to the public domain

-Options for Copyright Protected Works
+Options for Using Copyrighted Works

 Do a Fair Use analysis